Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Introduction

-\textbf{Ophiuchus} can decide whether to actively integrate external visual tools (\textit{e}.\textit{g}., SAM2~\citep{ravi2024sam}, BiomedParse~\citep{zhao2024biomedparse}, and zoom-in) directly into the reasoning loop to iteratively manipulate and interpret key visual content.
+The aforementioned challenges motivate a fundamental rethinking of how medical MLLMs engage more seamlessly with fine-grained visual information during reasoning.
+This leads us to propose \textbf{Ophiuchus}, a novel and versatile framework capable of interleaved vision-language reasoning through thinking with tools across diverse medical tasks, including VQA, detection, and segmentation. \textbf{Ophiuchus} can decide whether to actively integrate external visual tools (\textit{e}.\textit{g}., SAM2~\citep{ravi2024sam}, BiomedParse~\citep{zhao2024biomedparse}, and zoom-in) directly into the reasoning loop to iteratively manipulate and interpret key visual content.
 This paradigm shift from pure text-based reasoning to a more grounded and interpretable tool-augmented visual cognition---a new frontier where reasoning is continuously intertwined with ongoing visual perception.
-To develop \textbf{Ophiuchus},

-we construct a high-quality dataset of 64k samples with annotations for grounding key visual regions and explicit tool-invocation trajectories, and we propose a three-stage training protocol (Figure \ref{fig:2}).
+To develop \textbf{Ophiuchus}, we construct a high-quality dataset of 64k samples with annotations for grounding key visual regions and explicit tool-invocation trajectories, and we propose a three-stage training protocol (Figure \ref{fig:2}).
 First, we introduce cold-start SFT with tool-integrated reasoning data, enabling the model to learn how to invoke appropriate external vision tools and extract useful information from their outputs to solve questions beyond its internal capabilities.
 Second, we conduct fine-tuning with a new self-reflection sampling (SRS) strategy that further strengthens self-correction, enabling the model to assess whether its tool choices meet expectations based on intermediate results and to adjust accordingly.
 Finally, we introduce agentic tool reinforcement learning (ATRL) with fine-grained rewards that further strengthens reasoning, enabling the model to autonomously discover effective tool-use policies rather than merely imitating the static tool-use trajectories from the SFT stage.
 We conduct a comprehensive evaluation on $8$ benchmarks, spanning both in-domain and zero-shot scenarios, to rigorously assess the performance of \textbf{Ophiuchus}.
 Results show that our model exhibits strong interleaved vision-language reasoning with tools and significantly exceeds the SOTA MLLMs across all tasks.
 Our contributions can be summarized as follows: